tomphillipsmusic/KataClub/README.md

 }
 ```

-these are some examples of unit tests that might be written for the function greetingAllCapsName
+Below are some examples of unit tests that might be written for the function greetingAllCapsName.

+The first test takes in "tyler" (all lowercase) as the given test case.
+We then run the function with the test case.
+Then we compare the test case to the hardcoded value ("hello, TYLER").
 ```
 func testAllLowercaseName() throws {
      // Given